There are two primary approaches to painting in oil. The first is the direct approach, the second is the indirect approach.

 In detailed areas, usually the darker tones are applied first, with thin, fairly translucent paint.
 Light areas are built out as highlights with thick white opaque paint mixed in consecutive layers.

-Think of the leaves of a tree, the shaded areas are painted first, then the leaves that catch the light are applied after.
-The light colours mixed with opaque white should be at the very top of the piece to give the illusion of light.
+Think of the leaves of a tree, the shaded areas are painted first.
+Then the leaves that catch the light are applied after.
+The light colours mixed with opaque white should be at the very top of the piece.
+This gives the illusion of light.

 What are the benefits of this approach?